ace19-dev/gvcnn-tf/README.md

 ### It is under development.

 ## Data
-- download .off data from http://modelnet.cs.princeton.edu/
+- download 40-Class Subset from http://modelnet.cs.princeton.edu/
 - make images with .py files in data_utils

 ## Quick Start